-There were no revised budgets in 2018.
+There were no revised budgets in 2019.
 Both revenues and expenditures were relatively close to budgeted amounts.
-The differences that did occur are due, in most part, to grant activities included in the 2018 budget that were delayed until 2019 and additional pass-through funds that were awarded but not anticipated.
+The differences that did occur are due, in most part, to grant activities included in the 2019 budget that were delayed until 2020, additional pass-through funds that were awarded but not anticipated, and repair and improvement costs for the Elixir building that were not included in the budget.